frontenddogma/web-development-glossary/manuscript/intro.md

 This is a glossary for web&nbsp;development.

-It covers almost exactly 2,000 important, useful, and historic terms and abbreviations relevant for web (and software)&nbsp;developers.
+It covers almost 2,000 important, useful, and historic terms and abbreviations relevant for web (and software)&nbsp;developers.

 The glossary acquaints and reunites you with HTML, CSS, JavaScript, accessibility, security, performance, code quality, internationalization, localization, editors and tooling and much more.
 It then goes beyond web development, touching computer science, design, typography, usability and user experience, information as well as project management, philosophy and psychology, and then other disciplines of interest and relevance to the modern developer.
 It goes beyond to encourage to stay curious, to learn more about the Web and ourselves, the people building&nbsp;it.